What Causes Hernias to Occur and Reoccur?

 To understand this, you need to understand the structure of collagen.
 Collagen is a structural protein that lies in parallel fibres.
 These parallel fibres could be forced apart by pressure applied to them.
 So, they have evolved (di-sulphide) cross-linking bridges that prevent the parallel fibres being forced apart and another protein woven into the parallel fibres called elastin that allows the collagen to stretch and recoil with pressure and movement.
 The mix of genes we have for expressing this individualizes the expression of our connective tissues so without additional risk factors we have a varying risk of abdominal wall hernias forming just from how our genes are expressed.

-Lastly, how does diabetic control alter the risk?
 This is more complex to explain.
 To keep it simple: poor glucose control over time alters the rate at which we replace tissue, making it ‘age’ quicker.
+Poor glucose control increases the risk of wound complications after hernia repair such as wound infection.
+These wound complications have been shown to increase the risk of recurrence.
 The more normal our average blood sugars the less this happens.
+For this reason the national guidelines state that elective surgery such as hernia repair should not be offered until the HbA1c is less than 69.

-Remember you can only repair each of these hernias 2-3 times.
+You can only repair each hernias 2-3 times.
 It is important to give each attempt the best chance of success.
 At Hernia Clinic Hampshire this philosophy is key to the advice we offer and the reason we give this advice.

 BOOK A CONSULTATION